mik-jozef/chalk/spec-notes.md

     case [  true, false ]: c();
     case [  true,  true ]: d();
   }

+  tt, ff

+  tr, fl

+  tru, fal
   ```
+casting mut to immut valid if provably no code is gonna see a write to that reference
 if `try { x } catch E { y }` will ever be part of chalk, make scope of y subscope
   of scope of x? warn if an object that was manipulated in x, but not in y is used
   after try block?